List of Scottish football champions

 Throughout its existence the championship of Scottish football has been dominated by two Glasgow clubs, Celtic and Rangers.
-The two rivals, who are collectively known as the "Old Firm", have claimed the vast majority of league titles.
-As of 2022, Rangers have won 55 and Celtic 52, while no other club has won the title on more than four occasions.
-No club outside the Old Firm has won the title since the 1984–85 season, when the Aberdeen side managed by Alex Ferguson won the Premier Division.
-The current 37-year period of dominance by the Old Firm is a record; the previous longest streak was 27 years, between 1904 and 1931.
+The two rivals, who are collectively known as the "Old Firm", have claimed the vast majority of league titles and there have only been five seasons in which neither finished in the top two, most recently in the 1964–65 season.
+As of 2025, both teams have won 55 titles, while no other club has won on more than four occasions.
+No club outside the Old Firm has won the title since the 1984–85 season, when the Aberdeen won the Premier Division under management of Alex Ferguson.
+The current 40-year period of dominance by the Old Firm is a record; the previous longest streak was 27 years, between 1904 and 1931.
 Each of the Old Firm clubs has managed a run of nine consecutive championships: Celtic from 1966 to 1974 and again from 2012 to 2020, and Rangers from 1989 to 1997.
 Each of the two clubs has also claimed the double, by winning the league and the Scottish Cup in the same season, on many occasions.
-As of the end of the 2021–22 season, Celtic have won 19 doubles and Rangers 18.
-Only Linfield in Northern Ireland (24) and South China in Hong Kong (20) have won more doubles.
+As of the end of the 2024–25 season, Celtic have won 21 doubles and Rangers 18.
 The only other club to have won a league and Scottish Cup double is Aberdeen, in 1983–84.
-Additionally, both old Firm clubs have completed a treble seven times by also winning the Scottish League Cup.
+Both Old Firm clubs have completed a treble (Celtic 8 times; Rangers 7) by also winning the Scottish League Cup.
 In the 1966–67 season, Celtic took all three domestic trophies, and also won the European Cup to complete the only quadruple to date.